getodk/docs/docs/tutorial-community-reporting.rst

 We'd like to have reported problems automatically become available in another form so that town employees can manage and address those problems.
 To do this in ODK, we can use Entities.
 An Entity represents a unique thing that can be shared between various forms (see :doc:`central-entities`).

-Let's start by taking our existing "Report a problem" form and have it create Entities representing problems.
+Let's start by taking :ref:`our existing "Report a problem" form <tutorial-entities-capture-problem>` and have it create Entities representing problems.

 #.
 Open or create the ``entities`` sheet in the "Report a problem" form.
 #.
 In the ``list_name``` column, put the name of the Entity List that you want to create Entities in: ``problems``.
 This name will generally be a plural noun representing a collection of the things you want to share between forms.